jerbzz/pi-eco-indicator/README.md

 # Software needed

-- This has been tested on Raspberry Pi OS Buster only.
+- This has been tested on Raspberry Pi OS Buster and Bullseye, 32-bit only.
 - Establish network access and [enable SSH on the device](https://magpi.raspberrypi.org/articles/ssh-remote-control-raspberry-pi).
 - You will need the Pimoroni Blinkt!
 Python library, https://github.com/pimoroni/blinkt or the
 - Pimoroni Inky Python library: https://github.com/pimoroni/inky